This post contains affiliate links. Read the full disclosure here.

 • Frozen orange slices – I recently tried adding some orange slices to this dragon fruit smoothie and it pairs so well with the tropical flavors!

-• Yogurt - Feel free to add in regular or vegan yogurt to this smoothie if you’d like!
+• Yogurt – Feel free to add in regular or vegan yogurt to the dragon fruit strawberry smoothie if you’d like!
 Plain or vanilla would be best.

 Step By Step Instructions